microsoft/vscode-docs/docs/datascience/jupyter-kernel-options.md

    > **Note**: When you’re starting the Jupyter server, ensure to: (1) allow all origins (e.g., `--NotebookApp.allow_origin = '*'`) to allow your servers to be accessed externally, and (2) set the notebook to listen to listen on all IPs (e.g., `--NotebookApp.ip = '0.0.0.0'`).

 Once connected, all active Jupyter sessions will appear on this list.
-You can create new session from the server’s kernelspec by selecting the `Notebook: Select Notebook Kernel` command -> `Select Another Kernel…` -> `Local Kernel Specs…` -> your server.
+You can create new session from the server’s kernelspec by selecting the `Notebook: Select Notebook Kernel` command -> `Select Another Kernel…` -> `Existing Jupyter Server…` -> your server.

 ## Questions or feedback <!-- omit in toc -->